+If you’ve been looking for a hash brown substitute, you must give these Quinoa Hash Brown Patties a try!
 Quinoa (“keen-wah”) is often considered a grain, but its true identity is a seed.
-It plays the role of a gluten-free grain perfectly though!
-It’s also a complete, plant-based protein!
+It plays the role of a gluten-free grain perfectly though and is complete, plant-based protein!
 It can be purchased at most supermarkets and is quick and easy to cook.
 It’s easy to incorporate into other dishes or can be a great side dish.
-It’s really a perfect food, so its popularity is no surprise.
+Essentially, it’s the perfect food, so its popularity is no surprise.

 - Quinoa.
 I typically use tri-color quinoa, but we happened to have white when we created this recipe.

 - Red Onion.
 While I usually like my veggies chopped bigger, you’ll notice the finely chopped veggies make it easier for the patties to bind.
 The patties will begin to stick together as they cook.